acri-nb/GeneticVariantsDB/README.md

-# Genetic Variant Analysis Pipeline for Targeted Exome Sequencing
+# MGDB: Genetic Variant Analysis Pipeline for Targeted Exome Sequencing

 This project provides a pipeline for managing and analyzing genetic variant data from targeted exome sequencing, using standards like HD827 to track variant information across sequencing runs.
 The pipeline automates data download from ThermoFisher servers (or processes Illumina DRAGEN output), processes the data, and visualizes it in an interactive Dash application.